SaiRahul12/SaiRahul12/README.md

 # Hi there! 👋 I'm Sai Rahul Kodeboina

-I'm a B.Tech CSE student specializing in AIML, currently in my 3rd year at Vellore Institute of Technology, Andhra Pradesh.
+I'm a B.Tech CSE student specializing in AIML, currently in my final year at Vellore Institute of Technology, Andhra Pradesh.

 ## 🔍 About Me